 Our Automation Approach In Regression

 Regression testing requires the execution of a set of test cases for every test cycle, which is a time-consuming and tedious process.
-So, Zappletech focuses on automating the regression testing efforts that would save time and costs.
+So, Zappletech focuses on automating the regression testing efforts to save time and costs.

 1